Packet Clearing House Report on Internet Exchange Point Locations

 Packet Clearing House, Internet exchange point directory reports.

-Retrieved on Friday 9th of June from http://www.pch.net/ixpdir/summary
+Retrieved on Wednesday 26th of March from http://www.pch.net/ixpdir/summary